chmln/sd/README.md

 **String-literal mode**

 Non-regex find & replace.
 No more backslashes or remembering which characters are special and need to be escaped.
-Replace away.

 **Easy to read, easy to write**

-Find & replace expressions are split up and in most cases unescaped, which contributes to readability and makes it easier to spot errors in your regexes.
+Find & replace expressions are split up, which makes them easy to read and write.

 ## Comparison to sed